 Improving the Child Welfare System

 In addition to helping to create new adoptive families for teens from foster care, Ampersand Families provides leadership and vision in partnership with others to do whatever it takes to make the child welfare system work better for youth and families.
+We have a strong commitment to honoring family, kin, community and cultural connections in all aspects of our work.
 Our staff provides consultation to other child welfare professionals, provides continuing education and training locally and nationally, and advocates strongly for system improvements at all levels.

 Our current initiatives include:

 - Consulting with Minnesota counties to implement a wide spectrum of permanency efforts